RedisJSON/RedisJSON/README.md

 # RedisModulesSDK

-This little repo is here to help you write redis modules a bit more easily.
+This little repo is here to help you write Redis modules a bit more easily.

 ## What it includes: